sebastian-mutz/fsml/doc/api/index.md

 # API Reference

-This is a guide to public-facing API (Application Programming Interface) of FSML!
+This is a guide to FSML's API (Application Programming Interface).

 # Structure